OreCoDev/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: block takes up it's entire line, while display: inline only takes up space enough to fit the element.

 3. What are the 4 areas of the box model?
+Margin, padding, border, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Centers items along the cross axis.

 5. Explain why git is valuable to a team of developers.
+It allows for multiple people to collaborate on the same project, and allows for developers to revert back to an earlier stage of a product if they break something.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.